armbian/os/README.md

 # When is this happening?

-- Artifacts cache and images update every eight hours, starting at 0:00 AM UTC
+- Artifacts cache is updated every eight hours, starting at 0:00 AM UTC
 - Repository update is updated once per day, at 3:00 AM UTC
+- Smoke tests is executed after **repository update** is finished.
+- Nightly images are build once per day, at 5:00 AM UTC
 - Manually, when [Armbian release manager](https://github.com/orgs/armbian/teams/release-manager) executes a build action

 # Want to enable images for your board?